Last updated August 9th, 2023.

 Yet again though, if you were to invest in Belgrade out of the expectation that the tourist boom would prove lucrative, you’re chasing something ephemeral.
 Demand for the location might stay for years to come, as happened on Maya Bay after “The Beach” movie, or it may collapse.

-I understand the lure of these locations, as some offer extraordinary returns.
+We understand the lure of these locations, as some offer extraordinary returns.
 Take Davos as a perfect example, for most of the year, it’s an unassuming Alpine town with a population of 11,000 people.

 Yet, once a year in late January, the world’s elite flood this tiny town for the World Economic Forum that has historically been held there.

-During this time, prices sky-rocket and it’s not uncommon for families who have homes there to rent them out for extraordinary profit.
+During this time, prices skyrocket and it’s not uncommon for families who have homes there to rent them out for extraordinary profit.
 Sometimes they make enough money to not have to work for the rest of the year, as properties can go for thousands of dollars per night.

 With a stroke of a pen, a decision maker somewhere destroyed the livelihood of thousands, and might not have even taken them into account when making the decision.

-I don’t think you want to be in this position, where your multi-million dollar investment proves worthless overnight because of factors outside of your control.
+We don’t think you want to be in this position, where your multi-million dollar investment proves worthless overnight because of factors outside of your control.

 What you want to do is to go to locations that are resilient.
-Generally speaking, vacation spots, or places with cyclical demand, are more heavily affected during economic crises in general – not just with the current international travel restrictions.
+Generally speaking, vacation spots, or places with cyclical demand, are heavily affected during economic crises in general – not just with the current international travel restrictions.

 But regardless of whatever happens, countries still have their capital cities and financial hubs.
-Investments in residential, office and other types of real estate aren’t as affected by economic shocks when compared to resort property.
+Investments in residential, office, and other types of real estate aren’t as affected by economic shocks when compared to resort property.